virtenv/tonienaszawojna/content/english/post/meetingBydgoszcz.md

   - Logo_Ruch-768x768.png
 ---

-Greetings! @KoronaBydgoszcz would like to invite you to an open meeting with Dr. Leszek Sykulski, which will take place on April 14 at 6:30 pm at Kinotear, 30 Toruńska Street in Bydgoszcz.
+Greetings! @KoronaBydgoszcz invites you to an open meeting with Dr. Leszek Sykulski, which will take place on May 23 in Bydgoszcz.
+Gathering at 18:00 on Koscieleckich Square from the side of the church.
+At 18:15 transition to the meeting place.
 Recommended!